saagie/sbt-saagie-plugin/README.md

     mainClazz in createSaagieJob := "your-main-class"

 ### Update
-You can create a job with the above configurations by running this command.
+You can update a job with the above configurations by running this command.

     sbt updateSaagieJob